soundviz/soundviz.github.io/readme.md

 ### Live Demo

 <iframe src="http://soundviz.github.io/latest/index.html" width=100% height=500px class='overview' >
 There is an `iframe` here.
 It is not visible when viewed on github.com.
-To view, please go to theo-armour.github.io.
-See 'Project Links' just below.
+To view, please go to soundviz.github.io.
 </iframe>
 _SoundViz R15_